 I never tire of Mexican food.
-I never crave a burger or in fact, anything that isn’t Mexican cuisine.
 There’s so much variety and absolutely none of it is nachos or fajitas.
 When I first moved here, I was surprised to learn these things didn’t really exist.
 Sometimes touristic places will serve nachos and you see burritos very occasionally but they’re mainly served close to the American border.

 Overall, most of the globally-known Mexican foods are Tex-Mex rather than Mex.
 But that’s nothing to be disappointed about because the best Mexican foods are way better anyway!

 Mexico food guide

 The first thing you need to know about Mexican food: corn.

 I’ve noticed during my travels that many countries have one staple ingredient used in almost all their dishes.
 In most Asian countries, it’s rice and in Eastern Europe, it’s potato.

 All the best food in Mexico revolves around corn.
 When ground and mixed with limestone, it becomes masa (dough) which can also be used to make tamales.
 Importantly, it also makes tortillas, without which we wouldn’t have tacos, enchiladas or quesadillas.
 Tortillas can be fried to make other Mexican dishes like chilaquiles.

 Basically, corn is life or as the Mexicans would say ‘no